I applied for benefits. DSHS said no.

 You have up to 90 days from the date of the denial notice to do this.

-Write the Office of Administrative Hearings at P.O.
+- Write the Office of Administrative Hearings at P.O.
 Box 42489, Olympia, WA 98504.

-Call or write your local DSHS office.
+- Call or write your local DSHS office.

 If it is an emergency, call the OAH.
 Ask them to have the hearing as soon as possible.
 This is an "expedited" hearing.
 Otherwise, your hearing will probably be 20 days or more after you ask for it.

 An Administrative Law Judge (ALJ) who does not work for DSHS leads the hearing.
 The ALJ sends you a written decision after the hearing.

 Before or after asking for a hearing, you can ask your DSHS worker to explain more about the decision.
 You might learn DSHS was missing or had wrong information.
-If so, try to give them the right information.
+If so, you can try to give them the right information.
 If you need help getting that information, you can ask the worker.
-If you have to pay to get the information, ask DSHS to pay or if they will accept other proof.
+If you have to pay to get the information, ask DSHS to pay or if DSHS will accept other proof.

-You can also ask the worker's supervisor for a meeting to review the decision.
+You can also ask the DSHS worker's supervisor for a meeting to review the decision.
 If you write the supervisor, the supervisor must write back within ten days.

 If that does not change the decision, you can write the head (administrator) of the local DSHS office.
-The administrator must write back in ten days.
+The administrator must write you back in ten days.